Natural Language Processing (NLP) SEO: Definition, Tactics & Tools

 6 Ways To Use NLP for Modern SEO

-1. Focus On Search Intent
+1. Prioritize User Search Intent

 2. Write For Clarity

 Step out of the content brief for a second and write your blog post like you’re talking with your best friend.
 Too often SEOs are sucked into the black hole of content briefs, SEO alignment, and self-consciousness about what Google will think about their writing.
-Since the introduction and widespread use of AI-generated content, REAL content writing has never been more valuable.
+Since the introduction and widespread use of AI-generated content, real content writing has never been more valuable.

-7 Tips for Writing For Clarity
+8 Tips for Clear Writing

 1. Avoid complex sentences.

-2. Vary sentence length.
+2. Vary sentence length and style.

 3. Use an active voice.